ariatemplates/editors-tools/ultimate-poc/README.md

 Please refer to the sub-folders for more details about specific development.

 At this current level, you can work on the global architecture, as described in the documentation.

+### FIXME

+#### Backend packaging

+For now it's easier for the Eclipse plugin to communicate with an already running backend instance.

+There is some work to do to enable the plugin launching a backend packaged with the plugin.

+For development purposes, a first solution could be to resolve the path of the backend inside the sources from the workspace.

+For deployment, two things will have to be tackled:

+* how to retrieve the path of the plugin: see [FileLocator](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fcore%2Fruntime%2FFileLocator.html&anchor=find%28org.osgi.framework.Bundle,%20org.eclipse.core.runtime.IPath,%20java.util.Map%29)
+* How to use the backend files?
+If they are contained in an archive, there might be some problems, as I'm not sure the Eclipse runtime completely extracts the archive to work with its content, maybe it directly extracts files to memory on the fly, when needed.
+In this case we might need to specify not to keep backend files in an archive.
+See [thread on stackoverflow](http://stackoverflow.com/questions/5622789/how-to-refer-a-file-from-jar-file-in-eclipse-plugin).

 ### Backlog